Henri Tolain: International Workingmen's Association

 In 1862, during the Universal Exhibition of London, Henri Tolain was part of a delegation of French trade unionists whose attendance had been subsidised by Napoleon III for the purposes of studying British products, inventions and industrial processes.
 There they met with their British counterparts through the efforts of George Odger.
-In 1863, as a follow up Henry Tolain and other French unionists participated in a monster meeting on Poland.
+In 1863, as a follow-up Henry Tolain and other French unionists participated in a monster meeting on Poland.
 These meetings lay the groundwork that led up to the IWA's 1864 founding meeting in St. Martin's Hall.
 He initially became the most influential person in the Paris section of the IWA which opened an office in January 1865, at rue Gravilliers.
 He was one of three secretaries of the Paris section responsible for relations with the General Council in London until 1867.
 His influence on the movement was at its peak when he wrote the "Memorandum for the French delegates" at the Geneva congress of the International.
 But under the pressure of the wave strikes of 1867, he was unable to restrict the "Gravilliers" to the role of a mutual study circle.
 In December 1867, Henry Tolain was arrested and interrogated.
 In March 1868 he was sentenced to a fine of 100 francs.
 Tolain continues to defend mutualism and private property during the 1868 Brussels congress where the Belgian socialist César de Paepe led the collectivist majority to defeat the Proudhonians over the land question.

-The "Treason" of Henri Tolain
+The "treason" of Henri Tolain

 Tolain's influence gradually declined.
 Indeed, he couldn't find a Parisian section to delegate to the 1869 IWA Congress in Basel.
 He had to get a mandate from the bakers of Marseille.
-He is criticizes for his closeness to the Royal Palace and for having abandoned "the smock and chisel," because since 1867 he worked on the books for the tinsmith Chavagnat.
+He is criticized for his closeness to the Royal Palace and for having abandoned "the smock and chisel” he worked on the books for the tinsmith Chavagnat since 1867.

 After the French defeat at the Battle of Sedan, he was elected deputy mayor of the 11th arrondissement of Paris in November 1870 during the Siege of Paris.
 Standing on an IWA ticket for the French legislative elections of February 1871, he was elected deputy for the Seine.

 However, once elected as deputy, Tolain disavowed the Commune, proclaimed after the uprising of 18 March 1871.
 On 12 April he was expelled for "having deserted his cause in the most cowardly and shameful manner" by the Federal Council of the Parisian sections of the International.
 He was later elected thereafter Senator for the Seine.